 A second alarm level should be set indicating the need to shut down the plant.
 This higher set point shall be provided by the manufacturer.
 The shutdown limits shall be set based on the manufacturer's specific design features, operating methods, and experience.
-Unless specifically justified by the manufacturer, the shutdown set point values in Tables 5 and 6 shall not be exceeded.
+Unless specifically justified by the manufacturer, the shutdown set point values in Appendices 5 and 6 shall not be exceeded.

-Care must be taken to ensure that the correct reboiler operating levels (bath reboilers, see 7.2.1) and recirculating flows (downflow reboilers, see 7.2.2) are maintained.
-The measured average contaminant concentration in the sump can be a misrepresentation and lower than the actual local concentration within the reboiler exchanger if these liquid levels and flows are not maintained.
+Care shall be taken to ensure that the correct reboiler operating levels (bath reboilers, see 7.2.1) and recirculating flows (downflow reboilers, see 7.2.2) are maintained.
+The measured average contaminant concentration in the sump liquid can be a misrepresentation and lower than the actual local concentration within the reboiler exchanger if these liquid levels and flows are not maintained.
 A rapidly decreasing sump concentration can indicate an accumulation of contaminants within the exchanger.

-Correct calibration of analytical equipment and level transmitters is essential to the continuous safe operation of the plant.
+Correct calibration of analytical equipment is essential to the continuous safe operation of the ASU.
 Calibration of the analyzers at the above mentioned points shall be maintained at the frequency stated in the supplier's operating manual.

-Care must be taken when sampling cryogenic liquid streams to avoid partial vaporization of the sample and inaccurate measurement of heavy components, particularly hydrocarbons.
+Care shall be taken when sampling cryogenic liquid streams to avoid partial vaporization of the sample and inaccurate measurement of heavy components, particularly hydrocarbons.

 Analytical and operational records should be maintained for an extended time to monitor for long-term changes in plant environment and operations.
+If any changes are noted consideration shall be given as specified in section 6.1 to determine the impact on plant operation.

-7.5 Transient Conditions
+7.5 Transient conditions